 Join our bimonthly book club for evenings of spirited literary discussion and connection with likeminded readers.
-China Books Review editors host sessions in both New York City and Washington, D.C., at the turn of every other month, to discuss the latest in literature from the Sinophone world, with a focus on translated fiction.
+China Books Review editors host sessions in New York City (at Asia Society’s café) and Washington, D.C. (at Calico).
+We meet five times a year (Jan, Mar, May, Sep, Nov) to discuss the latest literature from or on the Sinophone world, with a focus on translated fiction.

-Members are asked to purchase and read their own copy of the selected book if they are attending a meeting.
-Sessions feature lightly structured group discussions, breakout groups and freewheeling debates, with plenty of time for mingling.
-Members are given first chance to RSVP.
+Invites will be sent out a month or two before each meeting.
+Book club members are asked to purchase and read their own copy of the selected book if they are joining.
+Sessions feature contextual information, breakout group discussions and freewheeling debates, with plenty of time for mingling.
+Light refreshments are served for the New York club.

 Next session: